-Hey, Lakeland.
-We’re starting a new series on Lakeland’s lakes.
+We have pulled together this definitive guide to Lakeland’s lakes.
 Did you know there are 38 of them?
-For each installment, we’re taking a deep dive into a specific lake.
+For each section, we’re taking a deep dive into a specific lake.

-Would it be a lakes guide if we didn’t start it off with old faithful?
+Would it be a Lakeland lakes guide if we didn’t start off with old faithful?
 Today we’re talking about:

 Lake Hollingsworth is a 354-acre body of water in central Lakeland.
-It has an average depth of 4-ft., but its deepest point is 14-ft. below the surface.
-It holds roughly 792,833,452 gallons of water.
+It has an average depth of 4 feet, but its deepest point is 14 feet below the surface.
+It holds roughly 793 million gallons of water.

 Some notable features of the lake include the Lakeland Country Club (929 Lake Hollingsworth Dr.), which sits beside the lake’s large public parking lot; a 3-mile walking and biking trail circumventing the water that is both stroller and wheelchair accessible; and views of Florida Southern College, First Presbyterian Church, and wildlife.
 There are no public restrooms, so plan accordingly.